Ongoing Empower Ukraine

 Funding

-The project is funded by the German Federal Foreign Office (GFFO) and CBM.
+The project is funded by the German Federal Foreign Office (GFFO) and the Christian Blind Mission (CBM).

 Further information and contact